hkupty/hkupty.github.io/content/posts/On-The-Nature-Of-Information-Systems.md

 It is not going to be the first time - nor the last - in history where we see the world turn to a suboptimal route because humankind picked the wrong option.

-History is the image that forms from in the patterns of the resonant noises from the crowd.
-When I chose to be dissonant, I'll hardly change that picture.
+History is the image that forms from the patterns of the crowd's resonant noises.
+When I chose to be dissonant, I know I'll hardly change that picture.
 Yet, there's a chance more people feel connected with this message.

-There's also a chance that I revisit this, years in the past, and laugh at my own bitterness.
+There's also a chance that I revisit this, years in the future, and laugh at my own bitterness.
 Alea iacta est.
 :x